 *This is a deferred payment option over three months with no interest and no credit checks.
-You can pay off in full at any time and no deposit is required or fees to be paid.
+You can pay the balance in full at any time and no deposit is required and no fees to be paid.

-The only stipulations are that the applicant must be a home owner and in full time employment, self employed or retirement pension income and have the means to pay the total amount within the 60 day period.
+The only stipulations are that the applicant must be either: - a home owner and in full time employment, self employed or have a retirement pension income and have the means to pay the total amount within the 60 day period.

 It really is that simple....

-For more information Call our central enquiry number for the northwest area on 01254 879040 email us firstname.lastname@example.org
+For more information, call our central enquiry number for the northwest area on 01254 370073 or email us firstname.lastname@example.org

 Do you really need to do a survey for loft boarding?

-It surprising how many people will ask, "Do you have to come out to do a quote?
-I just want a price"
+It is surprising how many people will ask, "Do you have to come out to do a quote?
+I just want a rough price"

-Long gone are the DIYers we now have a industry of professional loft storage companies who do things properly.
+Long gone are the days of DIY Dan, we now have an industry of professional loft storage companies who are doing things properly.

-For instance, when the house was built where did the electrician run all his cables? where did the plumber put all his pipes, boiler.
-Where did the put the TV aerial?, ventilation system, extractor pipes and now solar PV equipment, etc.
+For instance, when the house was built where did the electrician run all his cables?
+Where did the plumber put all his pipes and boiler etc?
+Where did they put the TV aerial, ventilation system, extractor pipes and now solar PV equipment, etc?

-So bearing all this in mind when older houses where built variations of these houses was pretty huge so supporting walls, purlings, pipes and cable runs and loft access could all be different.
+Bearing all this in mind when older houses were built, variations of these houses were pretty huge.
+So supporting walls, purlins, pipes and cable runs and loft access could all be different.

-This is why at Loft Boarding NW we always do a FREE survey and written fixed price quote.
+This is why at Loft Boarding NW, we always do a FREE survey and written fixed price quote first.

-Seriously how un-professional it is to just guess and quote blind over the phone or by email, this is just lazy and stupid as mistakes will be made like under pricing and when they arrive to do the job the quote will be wrong and they will increase the price when they start the work.
+Seriously, how unprofessional is it to just guess and quote blind over the phone or by email?!
+This is just lazy and stupid, as mistakes will be made like under pricing.
+And when they arrive to do the job, the quote will more than likely be wrong and they will increase the price when they start the work.

 Doing a survey will check to see if firstly, you can have loft boarding done.
 Secondly, to check to see if the ceiling is strong enough and to work out the area to be boarded and thirdly is to see if the ladder and hatch will go in the place you want it to.

-The price we quote is the price you pay when you are happy with the completed work and NO deposits required.
+The price we quote is the price you pay when you are happy with the completed work, and NO deposits are required.

-A survey and written quote is free so its worth the time to get it done.
+A survey and written quote is free of charge, so it's worth the time to get it done.